exosever/chatbot/README.md

         <li>Handle the auto-deletion of old TTS files - Currently in BETA</lie>
         <li>Fix TTS redemptions to not require Chester at the front - Currently in BETA</li>
         <li>Have message and audio responses for TTS queue at same time - Currently in BETA</li>
+        <li>Have flags changeable while bot is running - Currently in BETA</li>
         <br>
         <li>Fixed error in memory handling, was improperly processing historical data in the full_prompt.</li>
         <li>Fixed error where AI consistently believed user was referencing it in questions</li>